 Sale Fell offers a relatively easy mountain walk with gorgeous views over Bassenthwaite Lake, Derwentwater, and the distant sea to the west.
 Less well known than other fells in this region, it’s a real hidden gem where you can escape the crowds and still be rewarded by stupendous views.

-You can head around the base of the mountain, or we prefer aiming for the summit after parking up at St Margaret’s Church in Wythop Mill.
+You can head around the base of the mountain, or for the summit after parking near St Margaret’s Church in Wythop Mill.
 Descend through Wythop Woods, exiting behind the Pheasant Inn, then cross the A66 (please take care as this is a busy road).
 After a short distance walking on a twisting country road, you’ll turn left opposite Bassenthwaite Sailing Club and follow the path through fields to the distillery.

 Distance: 2 miles